 “Music is part of being human,” Oliver Sacks wrote in Musicophilia: Tales of Music and the Brain.
 And the right music, customized to supercharge your happy work creativity, can make a huge difference in your workday!

 I recommend that you give Focus@Will a try on the computer first since it seems to work best when you can toggle between focus channels to find one that fits your work habits.
 But the complimentary app works just as well.

 You can sign up to Focus@Will today and get two free weeks.
-If you see the increased focus you're looking for, I suggest leveling up with the annual subscription since it's ultimately cheaper than month-to-month.
+If you see the increased focus you’re looking for, level up with the annual subscription since it’s ultimately cheaper than month-to-month.

 So get stuff done while making better use of your time.
 Reduce distractions.
 Be more creative.
 Always do your best work.
 And give your mind the boost it needs.